bytecodealliance/wasmtime/meetings/wasmtime/2022/wasmtime-03-17.md

 1. Announcements
     1. _Submit a PR to add your announcement here_
 1. Other agenda items
+    1. Release policy discussion
+       - Policy around "when should we do a point release" is underspecified;
+         clarify and establish guidelines one way or another
     1. _Submit a PR to add your item here_

 ## Notes